forons/forons.github.io/datasets/wikipedia-pagecounts-raw-sorted/index.md

 ---
 layout: page
-title: Datasets: Wikipedia pagecounts-raw sorted by page (years 2007-2016)
+title: "Datasets: Wikipedia pagecounts-raw sorted by page (years 2007-2016)"
 modified: 2018-12-06T02:16:21.453254177+01:00
 excerpt: "This dataset contains the pagecounts statistics for all the Wikimedia projects sorted by page 2007-2016"
 image: